alichtner/nordstrom_flask/README.md

 ```

 ### Build the model
-1. The following code will read in the `titanic_data.csv`, clean it up, split it into test and training sets and then train a simple logistic regression to predict the probability of survival.
+3. The following code will read in the `titanic_data.csv`, clean it up, split it into test and training sets and then train a simple logistic regression model to predict the probability of survival.
 Paste this code right at the start of the script initialization.
 The model will be available in the namespace of the flask app.

 ```python
 # read in data and clean the gender column